Does your team generate huge spreadsheets of data on a regular basis?

 Despite that, technical people are involved in the process for two main reasons:

-1. Security: whenever information is shared, it’s critical to do so in a way that you can be confident does not expose it to theft or interception.
-This isn’t as hard as it sounds – it’s a matter of following standardised procedures, but as technical people are typically best place to know those procedures, we involve them.
+1. Security: Whenever information is shared, it’s critical to do so in a way that you can be confident does not expose it to theft or interception.
+This isn’t as hard as it sounds – it’s a matter of following standardised procedures, but as technical people are typically the best place to know those procedures, we involve them.

 2. Normalisation: Even when two systems can have integration simply turned on, there is usually a translation involved.
 Your systems may well be designed to talk to each another, but they may not “talk the same way”.
 For example if one system sends a date to another as 8/7/2025 then some systems will interpret it as the 8th of July while others understand it as the 7th of August.
 A name sent as “Michael”, “Connor” leaving another system unsure which is the given name and which is the surname.
 Technical people have access to extra tools (translators) that can sit between the system and ensure information is received in the exact format a system expects it.